 Madrid Agreement Concerning the International Registration of Marks

 The Madrid Agreement entered into force in 1891.
-Under this agreement, nationals of the Contracting States may, in the entirety of the Member States, guarantee the protection of marks that can be used for their goods and services which are registered in the country of origin by filing a file for registration of such marks in the Office of the International Intellectual Property referred to in the convention establishing the World Intellectual Property Organization through the relevant office in the country of origin (Industrial Property Office in Iran).
+Under this agreement, nationals of the Contracting States such a the US may, in the entirety of the Member States, guarantee the protection of marks that can be used for their goods and services which are registered in the country of origin by filing a file for registration of such marks in the Office of the International Intellectual Property referred to in the convention establishing the World Intellectual Property Organization through the relevant office in the country of origin (Industrial Property Office in Iran).

 One of the two main requirements under the Madrid Agreement is that the trademark should be distinctive and should not be deceptive.